RedPillAnalytics/checkmate-examples-archive/obi/README.md

 The connection pool metadata included in SampleApp isn't the most compelling as it uses XML files, but you can see that the encrypted password is included, and although there are no variables included in this connection pool, if there were, our JSON file would capture those as well.

 # Regression Testing
-The high-level process Checkmate for OBI uses to regression test pull requests, source commits, or branch merges, is described below:
+The process Checkmate for OBI uses to regression test pull requests, source commits, or branch merges, is described below:
 * Build deployment artifacts from the current content in the Git repository.
-* Pull down a distribution file of OBI content published previously.
+* Pull down an OBI artifact (distribution or build) published previously.
 * Upload the previous content into an OBIEE environment.
 * Run a series of analyses, saving the logical SQL and query results.
 This is called the *baseline* phase.
 * Deploy the current version of content into the OBIEE environment, either using incremental patches, or by deploying whole catalogs and repositories, automatically managing the connection pool information.